httpwg/http-extensions/draft-ietf-httpbis-priority.md

 Also, a client MAY use the priority values for making local scheduling choices for the requests it initiates.

-# Considerations

-## Why use an End-to-End Header Field?
+# Why use an End-to-End Header Field?

 Contrary to the prioritization scheme of HTTP/2 that uses a hop-by-hop frame, the Priority header field is defined as end-to-end.